 The grand average topographic maps showing alpha-band for all trials as well as the electrodes found to be significantly different from 0 are shown in Figure.
 6A.
 Topographic maps showing ERD for Go primed trials in each of the three reward conditions are shown in Figure.
 6B, and topographic maps showing ERD for NoGo primed trials are shown in Figure.
 6C.
 ERD can be seen over contralateral sensorimotor areas in all conditions, becoming bilateral in Go primed trials and both gain and loss trials (+10p, -10p), and spreading to frontal electrodes when participants were incentivised with a gain or loss.

 To investigate the effects of reward and prime on ERD values, 2×3 repeated measures ANOVAs were computed to assess using prime (75% Go, 75% No-Go) and reward (-10p, 0p, +10p) as factors.
-ERD values were only analysed over electrode clusters which passed the combined statistical and amplitude thresholds (Figure.
-6A), ensuring that only electrodes showing a robust ERD across conditions were assessed.
+ERD values were only analysed over electrode clusters which passed the combined statistical and amplitude thresholds (Figure6A), ensuring that only electrodes showing a robust ERD across conditions were assessed.

 The 2×3 repeated measures ANOVA revealed two clusters showing a main effect of reward; one in central-frontal regions of the scalp (C1) and one over the ipsilateral posterior parietal region (C2).
-The locations of these electrode clusters are shown in Figure.
-6D.
+The locations of these electrode clusters are shown in Figure 6D.
 The statistically significant main effect of reward in the frontal cluster of electrodes (F(2,46) = 6.43, p = .003, ηp2 = .22) was the result of the ERD in the +10p reward conditions being stronger than that in both the 0p (p = .002) and -10p (p = .02) conditions, with a significant quadratic trend (p = .002).
 In contrast, significant main effects of both reward (F(2,46) = 5.16, p = .01, ηp2 = .18) and prime (F(1,23) = 6.23, p = .02, ηp2 = .21) were found over the posterior parietal cluster of electrodes (C2).
 The main effect of reward was due to the ERD in +10p reward trials being significantly stronger than in 0p reward trials (p = .01), with a significant quadratic trend found (p = .01), and the main effect of prime was the result of ERD being stronger in Go primed conditions compared to NoGo primed conditions.
 Bar charts showing the ERD differences in these clusters is shown in Figure 6E.

 The 2×3 repeated measures ANOVA found two clusters of electrodes to have significant main effects of prime; one over the contralateral posterior parietal cortex, moving anteriorly to sensorimotor areas, and one over the ipsilateral posterior parietal cortex (Figure.
 6F).
 A statistically significant main effects of and prime was found over the contralateral cluster (C3) of electrodes (F(1,23) = 14.74, p = .001, ηp2 = .39), and this was due to the ERD in Go primed trials being stronger than in NoGo primed trials.
 Similarly, a significant main effects of prime (F(1,23) = 12.14, p = .002, ηp2 = .35) were found in the ipsilateral cluster of electrodes (C4), with this being due to ERD in the Go primed condition being stronger than in the NoGo primed condition.
 No significant interaction between reward or prime were found in any of the electrode clusters selected for further analysis.
-Bar charts showing ERD values across conditions can be seen in Figure.
-6G.
+Bar charts showing ERD values across conditions can be seen in Figure 6G.